wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 = Is this plugin free? =

 Absolutely.
 You are free to use this plugin at no charge.
-A small donation, however, would be greatly appreciated if you use the plugin, and you find it helpful in enhancing your WordPress posts and reducing spam-related Comments.
+A small donation, however, would be greatly appreciated if you use the plugin and find that it helps to enhance your WordPress posts and reduce spam-related Comments.

 = How can I donate? =

 You can donate by visiting the donate link located at the top of the AlphaOmega Captcha & Anti-Spam Filter Settings panel.
-To view the AlphaOmega Captcha & Anti-Spam Filter Settings panel, click the 'AlphaOmega Captcha & Anti-Spam Filter Settings' item located below the WordPress 'Plugins' menu item.
+To view the AlphaOmega Captcha & Anti-Spam Filter Settings panel, click the 'AlphaOmega Captcha & Anti-Spam Filter Settings' item located below the WordPress 'Plugins' menu item located on the left-most column of your Wordpress Dashboard.

 Alternatively, you may wish to donate [here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5YMUQTV2LVAW6&item_name=AlphaOmega-Captcha-Anti-Spam-Filter--WordPress--Plugin)